 - prior to the commencement of the review, the Commission will issue a public notice setting out the terms of reference for the assessment and a proposed timetable for completing the assessment.
-The public notice will be published in The Australian newspaper and on the Commission's website; - at the time it issues the public notice, the Commission will publish on its website a high level Issues Paper that sets out the Commission's analytical approach, and calls for submissions on the issues relevant to New South Wales; - the Commission will undertake a process of gathering quantitative and qualitative data relevant to the review.
-The Commission's approach is discussed in further detail at 4.3.2 below; - the Commission will publish a Draft Report on: the state of competition including the extent to which it is deemed effective for small electricity and natural gas customers; the availability and take up of time of use tariffs and the impact of time of use tariffs on competition.
-Based on that assessment, advice will be provided on the ways in which the effectiveness of competition can be improved (where competition is found to be not effective) as well as possible implementation strategies for the removal of retail price regulation for small electricity and natural gas customers in New South Wales, regardless of the state of competition, and an option to gradually roll back retail price regulation through a reducing eligible consumption threshold.
-Submissions will be sought on the Draft Report; and - after considering the submissions, the Commission will prepare its Final Report.
+The public notice will be published in The Australian newspaper and on the Commission's website; - at the time it issues the public notice, the Commission will publish on its website a high level Issues Paper that sets out the Commission's analytical approach, and calls for submissions on the issues relevant to the jurisdiction under review; - the Commission will undertake a process of gathering quantitative and qualitative data relevant to the review.
+The Commission's approach is discussed in further detail at 4.3.2 below; - the Commission will publish a draft report on the effectiveness of competition in the jurisdiction being reviewed, and submissions will be sought on the draft findings; - after considering the submissions, the Commission will prepare its final report.
+Where competition is found to be effective, the Commission will publish a draft advice outlining ways that retail price regulation can be phased out of the jurisdiction, including a draft timeframe to give effect to its recommendations.
+Where competition is not found to be effective, the draft advice will outline ways in which the effectiveness can be improved, including a draft timeframe to give effect to its advice.
+Submissions will be sought on the draft advice; and - after considering the submissions on the draft advice, the Commission will prepare its report on the phasing out of retail price regulation or improving the effectiveness of competition (as appropriate), including an appropriate timeframe for implementing the Commission's recommendations.

-The Commission will consult with the relevant jurisdictional government as part of the process of developing its assessment and advice on the implementation options and an appropriate timeframe.
-In accordance with the AEMA, the jurisdiction would provide a public response within 6 months of receiving the Commission's advice.
+The Commission will consult with the relevant jurisdictional government as part of the process of developing its assessment and advice on the implementation options and an appropriate timeframe.35 In accordance with the AEMA, the jurisdiction would provide a public response within 6 months of receiving the Commission's advice.